 For example, we have worked with policy makers on both local and national scales to address pertinent issues facing British Syrians like:

 ■ Police visits to homes

 ■ Allowing Syrian dependants into the UK

-Because of our daily work with Syrian refugees, we serve as a critical source of information on the Syrian conflict for journalists and through our professional relationships with these journalists we work on the framework by which refugee crises, particularly in Syria, is discussed.
+Because of our daily work with Syrian refugees, we serve as a critical source of information on the Syrian conflict for journalists.
+Through our professional relationships with these journalists we work on the framework by which refugee crises, particularly in Syria, are discussed.